PLCnext/MqttGdsConnector/README.md

 ## How to get support
-The MQTT Client app is supported in the forum of the [PLCnext Community](http://plcnext-community.net).
+The MQTT Client app is supported in the forum of the [PLCnext Community](https://www.plcnext-community.net/index.php?option=com_easydiscuss&view=categories&Itemid=221&lang=en).
-Please raise an issue with a detailed error description and paste always the Output.log file.
+Please raise an issue with a detailed error description and always provide a copy of the Output.log file.

 -----------